erbablooyadav/defi-cosmos-blockchain/readme.md

 ignite chain serve
 ```

-`serve` command installs dependencies, builds, initializes, and starts your blockchain in development.
+The `serve` command installs dependencies, builds, initializes, and starts your blockchain in development.

 ### Configure

-Your blockchain in development can be configured with `config.yml`.
+Our blockchain in development can be configured with `config.yml`.
 To learn more, see the [Ignite CLI docs](https://docs.ignite.com).

 ### Web Frontend

-Ignite CLI has scaffolded a Vue.js-based web app in the `vue` directory.
+I have scaffolded a React.js-based web app in the `react` directory.
 Run the following commands to install dependencies and start the app:

 ```
-cd vue
+cd react
 npm install
-npm run serve
+npm run dev
 ```

-The frontend app is built using the `@starport/vue` and `@starport/vuex` packages.
-For details, see the [monorepo for Ignite front-end development](https://github.com/ignite/web).

 ## Release
 To release a new version of your blockchain, create and push a new tag with `v` prefix.
 A new draft release with the configured targets will be created.